antLittell/Will-Will-Catch-You/README.md

   -A philly cheesesteak sandwich that stops time for 5s
 -Increasing difficulty as the player progresses through the game

+## Known Bugs
+-No executable at the moment
+-Time will not always resume properly
+-Player can walk through walls
+-Power ups can affect player even after they die (namely the pepper)

 ## Links and Video

 Google Drive Link: https://drive.google.com/drive/folders/13HgGGaWzTptTHS0gnOxAemd4di_Mb6Nz?usp=sharing